Bootstrap Percolation in Random Graphs of Unbounded Rank: Introduction

-A majority of the random graph models mentioned above, including the Erd\"os R\'enyi model, the Chung-Lu model, and certain geometric models can be categorized as \textit{rank one} random graph.
-The rank one random graphs are a popular class that can generate heterogeneous degrees but properties related to the graph can in many cases still be described by low dimensional objects.
-They are a subset of a more general model introduced in \citet{bollobas_phase_2007} where every vertex has a type $x\in \cS$ from some type space $\cS$.
-The connection probability between two vertices of type $x$ and $y$ is given by $\kappa (x,y) /n$, where $\kappa : \cS\times \cS\rightarrow \mathbb{R}_+$ is called the kernel function.
-The rank one models are now those where $\kappa$ is of the special form $\kappa (x,y) = \phi (x) \phi (y)$ for some function $\phi : \cS\rightarrow \mathbb{R}_+$, and variants thereof.
-The name originates from the fact that in this case, for a graph with $n$ vertices and types $x_i, i\in [n]$, the matrix of connection probabilities is of rank one and given by $\Phi \cdot \Phi^T$ where $\Phi=(\phi (x_1), \dots ,\phi(x_n))^T$.
+A majority of the random graph models mentioned above, including the Erd\H{o}s R\'enyi model, the Chung-Lu model, and certain geometric models, are \textit{rank one} random graphs.
+They can generate heterogeneous degrees while still being very tractable in analytical terms.
+They are a subset of a more general model introduced in \cite{bollobas_phase_2007}.
+In this general model, every vertex has a type $x\in \cS$ from some type space $\cS$, and the probability of connection between two vertices of types $x$ and $y$ is given by $\kappa (x,y) /n$, where $\kappa : \cS\times \cS\rightarrow \mathbb{R}_+$ is called the kernel function.
+The rank one models are those specifications where $\kappa$ is of the special form $\kappa (x,y) = \phi (x) \phi (y)$ for some function $\phi : \cS\rightarrow \mathbb{R}_+$, and variants thereof.
+The name originates from the fact that, in this case, for a graph with $n$ vertices and types $x_i, i\in [n]$, the matrix of connection probabilities has rank one and is given by $\Phi \cdot \Phi^T$ where $\Phi=(\phi (x_1), \dots ,\phi(x_n))^T$.
 Here $A^T$ denotes the transpose of the vector (matrix) of $A$.
-For the random graph models of rank one, it turns out that the final set of infected vertices can actually be determined by solving a one-dimensional fixed point equation (\citet{articleAmini,meyer-brandis_bootstrap_2019}).
-In \citet{Detering2018} a model with fixed rank $k$ has been proposed that in some way maintains the multiplicative structure of the connection probabilities.
-In such case, the resulting fixed point equations are multidimensional.
+For the random graph models of rank one, it turns out that the final set of infected vertices can actually be determined by solving an one-dimensional fixed point equation (\cite{articleAmini,meyer-brandis_bootstrap_2019}).
+In \cite{Detering2018} a model with finite rank $K$ has been proposed that maintains the multiplicative structure of the connection probabilities in the rank one models.
+In this case, the resulting fixed point equations are multidimensional.
+In \cite{torrisi2022bootstrap} a model with rank $2$ has been considered in a setting where the number of edges is of order larger than $n$.